dietmarg/wosonos23/src/posts/this-is-latest-post.md

 ---
-title: Sanna and her team will our facilitators
+title: Sanna Schondelmayer and her team will our facilitators
-description: We introduce the team that will facilitate this years WOSonOS.
+description: "Get to know Sanna and her team from Berlin-based cooperative “boscop“ wo will facilitate this years WOSonOS. "
 date: 2020-09-23T15:13:13.021Z
 author: Surjith S M
 tags: second-tag